Chakán Putum

-Chakán Putum was the name of a Mayan chiefdom of the southwestern Yucatán Peninsula, before the arrival of the Spanish conquistadors in the sixteenth century.
+Chakán Putum was the name of a Mayan chiefdom of the southwestern Yucatán Peninsula, before the arrival of the Spanish conquistadors in the 16th century.
+Its capital city was a major Mayan port city with some 8000 buildings.
+The modern city of Champotón, Campeche was constructed at this location.

-It was named after the capital city Chakan Putum.
-The city had approximately 8000 houses.
-It was a major port.

 Organization

-After the war between the Tutul Xiu and Cocom, the Yucatán Peninsula, broke up into approximately 16 kuchkabalob.
+After the war between the Tutul-Xiu and the Cocom, the Yucatán Peninsula broke up into approximately 16 kuchkabal.
 In the present day state of Campeche there was Ah Canul, Can Pech and Chakán Putum.
-Conflicts between Kuchkabal were common, especially between Tutul Xiu and Cocom.
+Conflicts between the kuchkabal were common, especially between the Tutul-Xiu and the Cocom.

-Normally each Kuchkabal had a capital where the ruler and supreme priest lived.
-The ruler was called a Halach Uinik.
-Each Kuckabal was divided into several municipalities called "Batalib" which in turn were governed by officials called "Batab" who were usually relatives of the Halach Uinik.
-Each Batab, was the military leader of its population.
+Each kuchkabal had a capital where the ruler (called a halach uinik) and the supreme priest lived.
+Each kuchkabal was divided into several municipalities — called batalib — which in turn were governed by officials called batab, who were usually relatives of the halach uinik.
+Each batab was the military leader of its population.
+On the religious side were the Ah Kʼin (a Yucatec term for “someone who deals with the day(s)”, that refers to priests).

-On the religious side, after Halach Uinik, was the Ah Kin May, and the regular priests Ah Kin (meaning coming from the Sun).
 Also there was a sacrificial priest called "Ah Nacom".